TemenosMistral/TemenosMistral/README.md

 - Adversarial attack.
 See related work in my homepage.

 ### Hobbies
-- 📡 Amateur Radio.
+- 📡Amateur Radio.
 Licensed Class B operator in China :)
 - 🍳Cooking?
 Enjoy finding good food and then trying to make it myself.
 - ♟️Chess and 🏓table tennis.